Catastrophic Health Reimbursement Account (CatHRA)

 How does the Catastrophic HRA work?

-In 2016 and 2017, USG will reimburse retirees for the full amount of any Medicare Part D copayment and coinsurance expenses incurred in the catastrophic phase of coverage for prescription drugs covered under Medicare Part D.
+Beginning January 1, 2016, USG began offering the Catastrophic HRA (CatHRA) as a reimbursement account for reimbursing retirees for the full amount of any Medicare Part D co-payment and coinsurance expenses incurred in the catastrophic phase of coverage for prescription drugs covered under Medicare Part D.

 What should I do if I reach the catastrophic coverage limit?

-If you or your covered spouse reaches the catastrophic coverage limit, your Medicare Part D insurance company will send you a Medicare Part D Monthly Prescription Drug Summary statement showing you have reached the catastrophic coverage limit.
+If you or your covered spouse reaches the catastrophic coverage limit, your Medicare Part D insurance company you are enrolled with through the Aon Retiree Health Exchange will send you a Medicare Part D Monthly Prescription Drug Summary statement showing you have reached the catastrophic coverage limit.
+You will need to review this statement each month, so that you are aware of which drug coverage phase you are currently in.

 - Save the Medicare Part D Monthly Prescription Drug Summary statement